JohnMcmen/HW3-Flashcards/README.md

 - [x] **A list of card pairs is created**
 - [x] **Clicking on the card shows the corresponding component of the information pair**
 - [x] **Clicking the next button displays a random new card**
+- [x] The user can enter their guess in a box before seeing the flipside of the card**
+- [x] Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**

 The following **optional** features are implemented: